tevoza/tf2-filename-vdm/README.md

 # tf2-filename-vdm
-generate vdm files in tf2 from the the filename
+generate vdm files in tf2 using the filenames to create the vdm's move all demos into a directory somewhere under tf/ any demo file (.dem)